SMARTNET MOBILITY SECURITY +

 According to the European Automobile Manufacturers Association (ECEA) There are some 308.3 million motor vehicles in circulation on the EU's roads, that is more than one for every two Europeans.
 The European Union's motor vehicle fleet counts 268 million passenger cars and more than 40 million commercial vehicles.

 ALTERNATIVE FUEL - is a type of motor energy other than the conventional fuels petrol and diesel.
 Alternative fuels include electricity, LPG, natural gas (NGL or CNG), alcohols, mixtures of alcohols with other fuels, hydrogen, biofuels (such as biodiesel), etc. (This list is not exhaustive.)
 Alternative fuels do not include unleaded petrol, reformulated petrol or city (low-sulphur) diesel.
+The UK does not qualify for EIC funding after Brexit, but is in the running for Horizon Europe R&D funding from July 2021.

 UK CLIMATE CHANGE ACT 2008 - EXAMPLE